Research Sheds New Light on the Underlying Forces That Drive Breast Cancer

 While preliminary, this research may shed light on the driving forces underlying breast cancer, which in turn could lead to the development of more effective therapeutic strategies.

 The paper, “Mechanisms of Estrogen Receptor Antagonism Toward p53 and its Implications in Breast Cancer Therapeutic Response and Stem Cell Regulation,” is published online at the Proceedings of the National Academy of Sciences of the United States of America (PNAS) website as an Early Edition, and is available at http://www.pnas.org/papbyrecent.shtml.
-Investigators from Roswell Park Cancer Institute, Dr. Margarete Fischer-Bosch-Institute of Clinical Pharmacology (Stuttgart, Germany), Eberhard Karls Universität Tübingen (Tübingen, Germany) and University of Cincinnati College of Medicine collaborated on this work.
+Investigators from Roswell Park Comprehensive Cancer Center, Dr. Margarete Fischer-Bosch-Institute of Clinical Pharmacology (Stuttgart, Germany), Eberhard Karls Universität Tübingen (Tübingen, Germany) and University of Cincinnati College of Medicine collaborated on this work.

 The mission of Roswell Park Comprehensive Cancer Center is to understand, prevent and cure cancer.
 Roswell Park, founded in 1898, was one of the first cancer centers in the country to be named a National Cancer Institutedesignated comprehensive cancer center and remains the only facility with this designation in Upstate New York.
 The Institute is a member of the prestigious National Comprehensive Cancer Network, an alliance of the nation’s leading cancer centers; maintains affiliate sites; and is a partner in national and international collaborative programs.
 For more information, visit Roswell Park’s website at http://www.roswellpark.org, call 1- 877-ASK-Roswell Park (1-877-275-7724) or email AskRoswell@Roswellpark.org.